lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love.md

 The problem with Object Oriented Programming has never been with *objects* so much as with the *orientation* part.

-Objects are not inherently evil, but the above definition means objects are truly terrible, horrible, no bueno, very bad **basic building blocks** for a programming paradigm.
+Objects are not inherently evil, but the above definition means objects are a truly terrible, horrible, no bueno, very bad **basic building block** for a programming paradigm.
 Why?
 Because basic building blocks are supposed to be the **simplest composable element** you can think of.

 Now re-read that definition and ask yourself: does it read like a definition of a simplest composable element of anything?